What are your credentials and professional involvement?

-I have over nine years of experience in adult counseling for mental health issues such as
+I have over ten years of experience in adult counseling for mental health issues such as

 - anxiety counseling